screetsec/Sudomy/README.md

 brew install jq nmap npm parallel npm i -g wappalyzer wscat

+brew install grep

 # Note
-All you would need is an installation of the latest Google Chrome or Chromium
+All you would need is an installation of the latest Google Chrome or Chromium Set the PATH in rc file for GNU grep changes
 ```

 ## Running in a Docker Container